 Finding the Action

 Vermont gear shops and at least one ski area are offering sledding adventures.
 Both Umiak Outfitters in Stowe and Clearwater Sports in Waitsfield offer guided sled tours.
-Umiak brings customers to Vermont Route 108/Smugglers Notch, where they put on snowshoes and hike up with their sleds (Airboards, Hammerheads, or Mad River Rockets).
-After an initial run to learn the basics, and a longer one with coaching, they get a final, exhilarating run of at least two miles and then enjoy some refreshments.
-Max Post, winter programs director for Umiak, said the clinics, now in their third full season, are so popular that they have increased from two days a week to three.
-Last year they averaged six people per clinic with 132 riders in all.
+Umiak brings groups of 4-6 customers to Vermont Route 108/Smugglers Notch, where they put on snowshoes and hike up with their sleds (Airboards, Hammerheads, or Mad River Rockets).
+After an initial run to learn the basics, and a longer one with coaching, they get a final, exhilarating run of at least two miles and then enjoy some refreshments of hot apple cider and cabot chedder with crackers.
+The tours run at $120 per person.

 What Sledders Say

 Tony Telensky of Jericho, better known in the sledding world as “Max Speed,” is one of Vermont’s most avid sledders.
 While skiers and snowboarders lamented last year’s anemic snowfall, he reminded us that there’s always a way to enjoy the outdoors, no matter what the weather.
-In fact, he proclaimed the winter of 2011‒12 the best sledding winter he’s ever seen.
-Conditions were a solid ice base covered by a few inches of snow for most of the season.
+Telensky has proclaimed the winter of 2011‒12 the best sledding winter he’s ever seen.
+Prime sledding conditions don’t necessarily line up with what a skier would celebrate.
+A solid ice base covered by a few inches of snow for most of the season is prime for sledding.
 For Telensky, who’s partial to Hammerhead sleds, a bad winter for skiing is a good one for sledding (and vice versa).

 His favorite sledding sites are Vermont Route 108 (Smugglers Notch) and Lincoln Gap, but he also enjoys Mount Philo, Cobble Hill in Milton, and Hazens Notch.
 Close to home, he uses Mills Riverside Park in Jericho as his training hill.
 He said he is disappointed that more ski and ride resorts don’t allow sledding.